 See below in answer to a common question: "What are the fire hazard safety clearance requirements for wood burning fireplace surrounds?"
 Warning: Risk of fire and/or smoke damage may occur from mantels installed with inadequate fire-hazard clearances which may lead to asphyxiation, injury and/or death!

-Wood fireplace mantels by Design The Space (sometimes referred to as fireplace mantel surrounds) are considered a combustible material and, therefore, fire hazard clearances need to be maintained since your safety needs to be a primary concern.
-It is your reponsibility to check with local building code officials and to insure your wood mantel installation meets any local building codes or ordinances.
-Local codes take precedence over any national code and in the absence of local codes, we suggest your installation clearances meet or exceed the National/Standard Building Codes or the National Fire Code.
+Fireplace mantels by Design The Space constructed from wood , sometimes referred to as wooden fireplace mantel surrounds, are considered combustible and, therefore, fire hazard clearances need to be maintained since safety needs to be a primary concern.
+It is your reponsibility to check with local building code officials (e.g., city hall and/or the local Building Permit department) to insure your wood mantel installation meets any local building codes or ordinances.
+Codes vary all across the country, and local codes take precedence over any national code.
+In the absence of local codes, we suggest your installation clearances meet or exceed the National/Standard Building Codes or the National Fire Code.